VivekMohape/VivekMohape/README.md

 💡 &nbsp;I like to explore new technologies, develop AI-driven solutions.\
 🎓 &nbsp;I’m currently freelancing as a Machine Learning Engineer at Omdena.\
 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Generative AI, and LLMs.\
-💬 &nbsp;Feel free to reach out to me for consulting, Product development.\
+💬 &nbsp;Please feel free to reach out to me regarding job opportunities, product development, consulting, or collaboration.\
 ✉️ &nbsp;You can shoot me an email at mohapevivek@gmail.com!
 I'll try to respond as soon as I can.\
 📄 &nbsp;Please have a look at my [Profile](https://www.linkedin.com/in/vivekmohape/) for more details about me.
 I'm open to feedback and suggestions!